Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 From the matters communicated with the Board of Directors or the Audit & Risk committee, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor’s report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on other legal and regulatory requirements

-In accordance with article 728a paragraph 1 item 3 CO and Swiss Auditing Standard 890, we confirm that an internal control system exists which has been designed for the preparation of financial statements according to the instructions of the Board of Directors.
+In accordance with article 728a paragraph 1 item 3 CO and SA-CH 890, we confirm that an internal control system exists which has been designed for the preparation of the financial statements according to the instructions of the Board of Directors.

 We further confirm that the proposed appropriation of available earnings complies with Swiss law and the company’s articles of incorporation.
 We recommend that the financial statements submitted to you be approved.

 Auditor in charge

 PricewaterhouseCoopers AG, Birchstrasse 160, Postfach, CH-8050 Zürich, Switzerland